All content was accurate at the time of publication. Check issuer’s site for most up to date information.

 If you use Travel Freely, you’ll get those reminders automatically.

-Check your point balances
+Check your Point Balances

-Take the time to check your point balances, ensuring that you’re not missing out on any rewards you’ve earned.
 If you have a card that you haven’t used in a while, it’s possible that you have accrued points or rewards you don’t even know about.

 The more hotel and airline points you have, the harder it is to keep track of how many points you have, where they are, and when they expire.
 You’ve done all this work to accumulate points, so don’t lose them because you miss an expiration date!